KhokiBernier/khokibernier.github.io/_posts/2020-07-28-NBA-Team-Win%-Predictor.markdown

 display(round(series_after, 2))
 {% endhighlight %}

 Taking the metrics from above into consideration, I decided to use the 9 variables below to build out the model.
-I wanted to only include the minimum number of key statistics as that a general manager can realistically impact with personnel decisions. (e.g Including additional small variables, such as opponents blocks per game, may help improve our model's accuracy, but from a GM's perspective will not provide actionable value)
+I wanted to only include the minimum number of key statistics that a general manager can realistically impact with personnel decisions. (e.g Including additional small variables, such as opponents blocks per game, may help improve our model's accuracy, but from a GM's perspective will not provide actionable value)

 9 Key variables:
- 1/2.
+  - 1/2.
 FG%/Opponent FG%
- 3/4.
+  - 3/4.
 3P%/Opponent 3P%
- 5/6.
+  - 5/6.
 3P Made/Opponent 3P Made
- 7/8.
+  - 7/8.
 Assists/Opponent Assists
- 9. Rebound Differential
+  - 9. Rebound Differential

 {% highlight ruby %}
 #Build the model: Define input variable and our output variable (x,y)